US flight cancellations accelerate as airlines comply with government shutdown order

 U.S. airlines began canceling hundreds of flights Thursday due to the Federal Aviation Administration’s order to reduce traffic at the country’s busiest airports starting Friday because of the government shutdown.

-Nearly 500 flights scheduled for Friday were already cut nationwide, and the number of cancellations climbed throughout Thursday afternoon, according to FlightAware, a website that tracks flight disruptions.
+More than 500 flights scheduled for Friday were already cut nationwide, and the number of cancellations climbed steadily throughout Thursday, according to FlightAware, a website that tracks flight disruptions.

-That’s more than four times the number of flights canceled on Thursday.
+The FAA order to cut flights at 40 of the busiest airports across the U.S. includes New York, Los Angeles and Chicago, according to a list distributed to the airlines and obtained by The Associated Press.
+But the impact will disrupt travel at many smaller airports too.

+The FAA seeks to reduce service by 10% across “high-volume” markets to maintain travel safety as air traffic controllers exhibit signs of strain during the shutdown.
+The move also comes as the Trump administration is ramping up pressure on Democrats in Congress to end the shutdown.

-The affected airports include busy connecting hubs and those in popular tourist destinations, including Atlanta, Denver, Orlando, Miami, and San Francisco.
-In some of the biggest cities — such as New York, Houston and Chicago — multiple airports will be affected.
+The affected airports included busy connecting hubs and those in popular tourist destinations, such as Atlanta, Denver, Orlando, Miami and San Francisco.
+In some of the biggest cities — such as Dallas, Houston and Chicago — multiple airports will be affected.

-Airlines will phase in the cuts at the direction of the FAA, starting with eliminating 4% of flights at the 40 airports on Friday and working up to 10%, according to three people familiar with what the agency said, but who were not authorized to discuss it publicly.
+Airlines will phase in the cuts at the direction of the FAA, eliminating 4% of flights at the 40 airports on Friday and working up to 10%, according to three people familiar with the plans who were not authorized to discuss them publicly.

-United Airlines will cut 4% of its flights over the weekend based on FAA guidance, said company spokesperson Josh Freed.
+Delta Air Lines said it planned to cancel roughly 170 flights Friday.
+By late Thursday afternoon, United Airlines had called off 145 flights and American Airlines had canceled 32 for Friday, according to aviation analytics firm Cirium.

-The FAA had not yet published an official order as of midday Thursday and didn’t immediately respond to questions about implementation details.
+The FAA had not yet published an official order as of the afternoon.

-Some airlines plan to focus on slashing routes to and from small and medium-sized cities.
+Some airlines planned to focus on slashing routes to and from small and medium-size cities.

 “This is going to have a noticeable impact across the U.S. air transportation system,” industry analyst Henry Harteveldt said.

-The flight reductions coming just weeks before the busy holiday season have travelers already changing their plans or looking at other options.
+The flight reductions just weeks before the busy holiday season prompted some travelers to change their plans or looking at other options.

 Fallon Carter canceled her Friday flight from New York to Tampa, Florida, where she planned to spend the weekend at the beach.
-She was worried about making it back to Long Island for her best friend's wedding where she'll be a bridesmaid.
+She was worried about making it back to Long Island to be a bridesmaid at her best friend's wedding.

 “I don’t know if I get there, will I get home?”
 Carter said.

-The FAA in recent weeks has delayed flights when airports or its other facilities are short on controllers.
+In recent weeks the FAA has delayed flights when airports or its other facilities are short on controllers.

-United, Delta Air Lines and American Airlines said they would offer refunds to passengers who opt not to fly, even if they purchased non-refundable tickets.
+United, Delta and American were among carriers that said they would offer refunds to passengers who opt not to fly, even if they purchased nonrefundable tickets.

 The head of Frontier Airlines recommended that travelers buy backup tickets with another airline to avoid being stranded.